JakeSSRN/LLM-Wiki/README.md

 **S-LoRA (Scalable Low Rank Adaptation** - currently in development, allows LoRAs to be “hot-swapped” between models.

+**RoSA (Robust Adaptation)** - parameter-efficient fine-tuning method that jointly trains low-rank and highly-sparse components on top of a set of fixed pretraining weights to efficiently approximate the performance of a full fine-tune.
+Outperforms LoRAs at the same parameter budget.

 **Fine tune** - the process of adapting a pre-trained LLM to perform well on a specific task or domain.
 This is often a full retraining, and thus can be resource intensive.

-(Supervised Fine Tuning) - fine tuning using human-validated training data.
+SFT (Supervised Fine Tuning) - fine tuning using human-validated training data.

+PEFT (Parameter-Efficient Fine-Tuning) - methods of fine-tuning without modifying all paramters.
+Reduces time and resource demand of fine-tuning.

 RLHF (Reinforcement Learning through Human Feedback) - Feedback is generated from human input.
 The data then can be incorporated into the model to guide its responses.
 Offers more nuanced feedback than DPO.